open-telemetry/opentelemetry.io/content/en/blog/2024/otel-get-started-survey/index.md

 ### Q: What resources do you wish you had when getting started with OpenTelemetry?

-Depending on where in their observability journey they prefer different
+Depending on where in their observability journey they are, respondents prefer different
 resources:

-- Those who are learning about observability and those who are setting up an observability practice want comprehensive documentation and detailed tutorials and videos.
+- Those who are learning about observability and those who are setting up an observability practice would like to see comprehensive documentation and detailed tutorials and videos.
 - Those who have a well-established observability practice prefer reference implementations for instrumentation as well as comprehensive documentation.